-- Any wolf taken in Unit 2 must be sealed within 14 days of harvest. - Unless a Federal permit is required, a person who takes a Dall sheep ram under these regulations in Units 7, 9, 11 16, 20, and 23 26 must possess a State harvest ticket and comply with the requirements of that ticket, including any sealing requirements.
+- Any wolf taken in Unit 2 must be sealed within 14 days of harvest. - Unless a Federal permit is required, a person who takes a Dall sheep ram under these regulations in Units 7, 9, 11 16, 20, and 23 26 must possess a State harvest ticket and comply with the requirements of that ticket, including any sealing requirements, unless hunting under a community harvest system.